biothings/biothings_explorer_archived/jupyter notebooks/README.md

 ## Prerequisite

 1. Set up your python virtual environment [instructions](https://virtualenv.pypa.io/en/latest/).
 Please use Python version higher than 3.6.
-2. Install Jupyter `pip install jupyter`
-3. Downgrade Notebook `pip install notebook==5.7.5`
-4. Downgrade tornado `pip install tornado==4.5.3`
-5. Install biothings-explorer `pip install git+https://github.com/kevinxin90/bte_schema#egg=biothings_explorer`
+2. Install biothings-explorer `pip install git+https://github.com/kevinxin90/bte_schema#egg=biothings_explorer`
-6. Install biothings-schema `pip install git+https://github.com/biothings/biothings_schema.py#egg=biothings_schema`
+3. Install biothings-schema `pip install git+https://github.com/biothings/biothings_schema.py#egg=biothings_schema`

-**Important: In order for biothings explorer to work with jupyter notebooks, you must downgrade Notebook to 5.7.5 and tornado to 4.5.3 (these two packages will have conflict with Python's aysncio module)**
+**Important: In order for biothings explorer to work with jupyter notebooks, we use Notebook version 5.7.5 and tornado version 4.5.3 (these two packages will have conflict with Python's aysncio module).
+These packages are already added as dependency for biothings-explorer.
+If you accidentally upgraded these packages, please downgrade to the version specified above.**

 ## Notebooks